laggc/rtsp_multicast_pfc/README.md

 * **app_kmc_player:** client Android using the project rtsp_multicast_client.
 * **kas-mscontrol-only-receive:** Kurento MSControl implementation for Android.
 This version has been modified to only receive.
 * **mobicents_rtsp:** asynchronous client-server API for RTSP protocol using Netty.
-This code has been modified for this project, the original code can be found in http://mobicents-media-server.blogspot.com.es/2009/09/mobicents-rtsp-stack-100bta1-released.html
+This code has been modified for this project, the original code can be found [here](http://mobicents-media-server.blogspot.com.es/2009/09/mobicents-rtsp-stack-100bta1-released.html)
 * **rtsp_multicast_client:** asynchronous client for multicast RTSP protocol using Netty.
 * **rtsp_multicast_server:** Asynchronous server for multicast RTSP protocol using Netty.
 * **server_rtsp_war:** web application that implements a multicast RTSP server using the project rtsp_multicast_server